ekl489/angular-express-stack/README.md

 If none of these have been completed then the `-first-time` post-fix will automate this process.
 In particular, `start-prod-first-time` is a very useful script for running on a server/production environment for the first time

+## Server scaffolding
+Features currently NOT provided are authentification, authorisation, hashing